Graduate Grading System

-For graduation a student must successfully complete a certain number of required semester hours and must maintain grades at a satisfactory level.
+For graduation, a student must successfully complete a certain number of required credits and must maintain grades at a satisfactory level.
 Numerical values assigned to each letter grade are given in the table below:

-The number of quality points earned in any course is the number of semester hours assigned to that course multiplied by the numerical value of the grade received.
-The quality hours earned are the number of semester hours in which grades are awarded.
+The number of quality points earned in any course is the number of credit hours assigned to that course multiplied by the numerical value of the grade received.
+The quality (or grade-point average) hours earned are the number of credit hours in which grades are awarded.
 To compute a grade-point average, the number of cumulative quality hours is divided into the cumulative quality points earned.
 Grades of W, WI, INC, PRG, PRU, or NC are not counted in quality hours.

-The number of times a class meets during a week (for lecture, recitation, or laboratory) determines the number of semester hours assigned to that course.
+The number of times a class meets during a week (for lecture, recitation, or laboratory) determines the number of credit hours assigned to that course.
 Class sessions are normally 50 minutes long and represent one hour of credit for each hour meeting.
-A minimum of three hours of laboratory work per week are equivalent to 1-semester hour of credit.
+A minimum of three hours of laboratory work per week is equivalent to one hour of credit.
 For the average student, each hour of lecture and recitation requires at least two hours of preparation.

 Grade-Point Averages shall be specified, recorded, reported, and used to three figures following the decimal point for any and all purposes to which said averages may apply.

-All graduate degree programs require students have a minimum overall grade point average of 3.000 in order to be eligible to receive the degree.
-All courses (including deficiency courses) taken at the Colorado School of Mines after first enrolling in a graduate degree program are included in the calculation of the overall grade point average for that program.
+All graduate degree programs require students to have a minimum overall grade point average of 3.000 in order to be eligible to receive the degree.
+All courses, including courses taken as a non-degree graduate student, 400 level undergraduate courses taken while a graduate student, and graduate level courses taken at the Colorado School of Mines after first enrolling in a graduate degree program are included in the calculation of the overall graduate grade point average.
 Grades for courses applied to a degree program as transfer credit are not included in any grade point average calculation.
 Specifics in calculating the overall, and other grade point averages are defined below.

 Overall Grade-Point Average

-The overall grade-point average includes all attempts at courses taken at Colorado School of Mines with the exception of courses completed when the repeat policy was in effect: Fall 2007 through Summer 2011.
+The overall graduate level grade-point average includes all attempts at courses taken at Colorado School of Mines while a graduate student, either degree seeking or non-degree graduate student, with the exception of courses completed when the repeat policy was in effect: Fall 2007 through Summer 2011.